Nicholas-Lin/Capital-One-Summit/README.md

 ### Additional Features
 * Users can refine a search by different parameters (open now, best match, rating, etc.)
 * Users recieve information about the distance in miles and time to reach a business
+* Users can request more businesses
-* Users can select an item from the list to view its location on the map
+* Users can select an item from the list to view its location on the map and the route to get there
 * Users can view the Yelp page for a merchant by clicking on the title of the business from the list or a map marker
 ### Notes
-*  index.php and composer.json are only for Heroku functionality (required for buildpack detection)
+*  The Yelp API has [daily access limiting](https://www.yelp.com/developers) as well as [queries-per-second limiting](https://www.yelp.com/developers/documentation/v3/qps_rate_limiting).
+In some circumstances, these limits may lead to HTTP 429 errors, resulting in loss of core functionality.

 ## Built With
 * HTML/CSS/JavaScript